huggingface/diarizers/datasets/README.md

 Here, each subset will correspond in a Hugging Face dataset subset.

-3. Use SpeakerDiarization module from `diarizers` to obtain your hugging face dataset:
+3. Use SpeakerDiarization module from `diarizers` to obtain your Hugging Face dataset:

 ```
 from diarizers import SpeakerDiarizationDataset